How To File Your Personal Income Tax In Singapore

 Tax residents can file their income tax online by following these steps:

 Step 1: Log in to myTax Portal

 Log in to the portal using your SingPass/IRAS PIN.
 If you don’t have a SingPass, you can register for one online.
-If you’re not eligible for SingPass, you can apply for an IRAS PIN. myTax Portal is mobile-friendly, so don’t worry if you don’t have a computer nearby.
+If you’re not eligible for SingPass, you can apply for an IRAS Unique Account. myTax Portal is mobile-friendly, so don’t worry if you don’t have a computer nearby.